Living in Your Head: What It Means and How to Be Present

 What It Means to Live In Your Head

 When you’re living in your head, you’re constantly preoccupied with your thoughts.
 You may be reliving bad memories, replaying what people said to you, or worrying about the future.
-When you're always focusing on your negative thoughts, you’re not open to new possibilities or things that could actually change your life for the better.

-Often overthinking is a response to trauma or anxiety in an attempt to control the things in our life.
 In an effort to protect ourselves, our mind tries to predict outcomes to every hypothetical situation that could happen.
 But ironically, we end up causing more stress in our lives.

 Don’t get me wrong, it’s good to plan ahead.
 But when you are doing more thinking and analyzing than actual living, it might be time to get out of your head.

-Always living in your head can also be a coping strategy to avoid unpleasant emotions.
-Feeling all the feels is great when your crush just asked you out, but maybe not so much when you’ve just lost your job.
+Feeling all the feels is great when you’re on your dream vacation, but maybe not so much when you’ve just lost your job.

 Being in your head is a great way to think your way through a tough situation, rather than experiencing the uncomfortable emotions you don’t want to feel.
-The rational mind is useful when trying to figure out logical things, but it’s not very helpful with feelings.

 But guess what, not processing your emotions will backfire on you one day.
-Emotional meltdown anyone?

-1. You’re endlessly replaying things that happened in the past.
+You’re endlessly replaying things that happened in the past.

-2. You’re always worrying about what can go wrong.
+You’re always worrying about what can go wrong.

-3. You’re mostly focusing on your negative thoughts.
+You’re mostly focusing on your negative thoughts.

-4. You’re trying to control, get rid of, or avoid unpleasant emotions.
+You’re trying to control, get rid of, or avoid unpleasant emotions.

-5. You’re not paying attention to your surroundings or the sensations in your body.
+You’re not paying attention to your surroundings or the sensations in your body.

-6. You’re excessively planning and trying to figure things out in your head.
+You’re excessively planning and trying to figure things out in your head.

-7. You’re always worried about what other people think of you.
+You’re always worried about what other people think of you.

-8. You’re not feeling grounded and present.
+You’re not feeling grounded and present.

 Why You Should Get Out of Your Head and Into Your Body

-While it’s normal to daydream and spend time contemplating your life (Hi there fellow introverts!), when you’re consumed with your thoughts too much it can lead to unhappiness.
+While it’s normal to daydream and spend time contemplating your life (hi there fellow introverts!), when you’re consumed with your thoughts too much it can lead to unhappiness.

 According to a Harvard study done by psychologists Matthew A. Killingsworth and Daniel T. Gilbert, “people spend 46.9 percent of their waking hours thinking about something other than what they’re doing, and this mind-wandering typically makes them unhappy.”